degisew/entity_resolution/README.md

 ## 🔭 Future Features <a id="future-features"></a>

-- Work with data sources and increase accuracy
+- Scale data sources and work with large datasets to increase accuracy
 - Integrate with ML models for prediction

 <p align="right">(<a href="#readme-top">back to top</a>)</p>